count (see Rules below)

 Snapshot after 3 moves (you move first).

-... now your fiend is able to mark squares where no foxes (by "-").
+... thanks 0 in I7 now your friend is able to mark squares where no foxes (by "-").

-Another example: Foxdoku (Fox hunt on Sudoku board)
+Another example: How to solve Foxdoku (Fox hunt on Sudoku board)

 0. before the 1st move: player withdraw (virtually) main diagonal due to 0 in top-left corner; also leftmost vertical and topmost horizontal lines.
 No foxes there.
 Two empty squares in top-left block (B7 and C8).